fdxmw/inkscape_sliceforms/README.md

 2. Have thinner slices (shorter distance from a slice's left side to its right side), and
 3. Have larger central holes.

 Cut the templates.
 For paper I recommend using 110 lb cardstock (200 gsm).
 You can print directly on the cardstock and cut out the templates with scissors.
-If you have access to a cutting machine like a Cricut, Silhouette, or Glowforge, you can cut without printing.
+If you have access to a cutting machine like a Cricut, Silhouette, or Glowforge, use that to cut directly from the template patterns.

 To assemble the model, refer to María García Monera's videos: [torus assembly](https://www.youtube.com/watch?v=WVE-HeVFJ1k), [cylinder assembly](https://www.youtube.com/watch?v=QfBc0fR64EQ).